General Sales & Use Tax

 The sale of services as defined in the statutes under R.S.
 47:301.3, which include the following:

 c.
-Parking, storing or keeping of motor vehicles;
+Parking, storing, or keeping of motor vehicles;

 f.
-Furnishing of cold storage space;
+Furnishing of cold storage space and the preparation of property for such storage;

 i.
-Providing of prewritten computer software access services; and
+Prewritten computer software access services;

 Updated June 13, 2025